 - Garden Soil – anywhere from $4.89 - $20.00

 - Seeds – anywhere from $1.89 - $4.99 (one packet of seeds can last you all growing season)

 - Water: We already pay for water

 - Gardening gloves: anywhere from $4.00 - $12.00

 - Gardening tools: a one-time cost of around $25.00 to buy all the gardening tools you will need

-Most of the cost for gardening are a one-time cost.
+Most of the cost of gardening are one-time costs.
 So when the next growing season comes around, you already have most of the equipment and will only need to purchase seeds, unless you collected seeds directly from your produce.

 I hope that whatever hobby or activity you turn to in your grief, that it brings about happiness and cultivates a deeper understanding of yourself.

-If you are interested in a ore in depth look at grief then check out Coping with Grief and Tragedy - You Deserve a Happy Life.
+If you are interested in a more in-depth look at grief then check out Coping with Grief and Tragedy - You Deserve a Happy Life.